wences-sanchez/Knowledge-Base/pages/Designing Your Life (highlights).md

 		- #[[pink]] #[[mind]] #[[blue]]
 	- -
 	- -
 	- Don’t get stuck at your first thought!!
-That’s a failure of our brains!! 🧠🤔😎 #card
+That’s a failure of our brains!! 🧠🤔😎 #car id:: 63401504-fffa-46a0-827f-04bf3e73d999
 		- Melanie believed that her problem was getting fifteen million dollars to fund her social innovation institute.
 But that wasn’t her problem; that was just her first idea of a solution to her problem, and she got so anchored to that idea that she was mired in stuckness and failure.
 		- ([Location 1270](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=1270))
 		- #[[mind]] #[[pink]]
 	- -
 	- -
 	- Don’t you realise?
-Open up your mind!! #card
+Open up your mind!! #car
 		- Oh, and did we mention that she was getting depressed by all this rejection, and that her teaching was suffering from the fund-raising distraction, and that her colleagues, sick of the Melanie money lament, had begun avoiding her?
 You see, when you anchor yourself to a bad solution, it just gets worse and worse with time.
 		- ([Location 1273](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=1273))
 		- #[[mind]] #[[blue]]
 	- -
 	- -
-	- Maybe you could save many precious hours of your time, of your leisure, of your life… 🤔 #card
+	- Maybe you could save many precious hours of your time, of your leisure, of your life… 🤔 #car
 		- John got anchored to his idea about the solution.
 It had to be the mule ride.
 If he’d stepped back and recognized that his one solution, though not impossible, was taking too long to achieve and had a lousy chance of success, he could have saved it.
 		- ([Location 1302](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=1302))
 		- #[[mind]] #[[pink]]
 	- -
 	- -
-	- Think about alternative ways… 🤔 #card
+	- Think about alternative ways… 🤔 #car id:: 63401504-1a0a-41e2-94a4-63a0e4d05b7f
 		- There were lots of ways to do that—by helicopter, by river, and by foot.
 John’s chances of training successfully for the hike up and down that trail were about ten times better than his chances of ever tipping
 		- ([Location 1305](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=1305))
 		- #[[mind]] #[[pink]]
 	- -
 	- -
-	- Maybe, the uni is an anchor problem to you because you see no other way than go to classes, or even pay the courses. #card
+	- Maybe, the uni is an anchor problem to you because you see no other way than go to classes, or even pay the courses. #car
 		- Anchor problems keep us stuck because we can only see one solution—the one we already have that doesn’t work.
 		- ([Location 1309](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=1309))
 		- #[[mind]] #[[pink]]